 Web site landing pages.
+A short brief.

 A landing page is what we call a person’s initial point of entry onto your web site.
 And this initial point of entry is extremely important to online advertisers who are interested in tracking and reporting their successes to their clients.
 For advertisers, the landing page needs to create enough interest to convince the user to take a specific action.
 The action depends on desired outcome, and each landing page is carefully designed to motivate the desired result.